ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-ubika_vrack/guide.en-gb.md

 Upload UWG image to OpenStack:

-Go to the `download`{.action] section of the [official Ubika website](https://my.ubikasec.com/){.external}.
+Go to the `download`{.action} section of the [official Ubika website](https://my.ubikasec.com/){.external}.
 Log in to your Ubika account and follow the instructions to download the UWG OpenStack image.

 Go to the folder where you have downloaded your UWG Openstack image and upload the UWG OpenStack image (for this tutorial, we use the image `UBIKA_WAAP_Gateway-generic-cloud-6.11.10+51a56f6201.b56855.qcow2`):